XZ-DxGroup/Handheld_HB9CV/README.md

 ## Roadmap

-- [ ] Make a new design with the welded radials.
+- [x] Make a new design with the welded radials.
+     - Also added threaded grains
 - [ ] Make a list of the needed material and tools.
-- [ ] Kindly ask ANSYS for radiation paterns.
+- [x] Kindly ask ANSYS for radiation paterns.
 - [x] Ask Vash if attenuators might work in this application.
-     - [x] Yes, it does, but apparently I cannot use switches to commute between the attenuators :(
+     - Yes, it does, but apparently I cannot use switches to commute between the attenuators :(
 - [ ] Actually make the thing.
 - [ ] Make a 3D design of the handle.